Infineon/mtb-example-btsdk-audio-watch/README.md

 - These targets support HFP Hands-free Unit by default:
   CYW920721M2EVK-01, CYW920721M2EVK-02, CYW9M2BASE-43012BT and CYW943012BTEVK-01
 - To create a hands-free connection with a remote Audio Gateway (AG) device (such as a mobile phone), use ClientControl and choose the Bluetooth&#174; address of the remote AG device from the BR/EDR combo box.<br/>
-  Click the "Connect" button under HF tab.
+  Click the "Connect" button under the HF tab.
 - OR Put the device in discoverable and connectable mode and search for the device from the AG device and connect.
-- The following HF operations can be performed using the ClientControl HF tab
+- The following HF operations can be performed using the ClientControl HF tab:
    -  Connect / Disconnect the HF or SCO connection
-   -  Answer / Hang-up the call
+   -  Answer / Hang up the call
    -  Dial / Redial the number
+   -  Control Held calls - features supported are:
+      - Release all held
+      - Release active accept other
-   -  Control Held calls ( Only support "Release all held", "Release active accept other", "Place active on hold and accept other", "Add held to conversation( It’s functionality depends on the telecom network operator, if the telecom network side support the feature, the function will work.
-AG always supports this feature and responses OK)")
+      - Place active on hold and accept other
+      - Add held to the conversation (Note: This functionality depends on the support from telecom network operator.
+AG always supports this feature and responds with OK.)
    -  Mic / Speaker gain control

 ## Application Settings
-Application specific settings are as shown below:
+Application-specific settings are as shown below:

 - SLEEP\_SUPPORTED
     - This option allows the device to enter low power mode.
-By default the option is off.
+By default, the option is off.
 When sleep is enabled, ClientControl will not be able to communicate with the embedded app unless a GPIO is asserted.
     - 43012C0-related target (CYW9M2BASE-43012BT and CYW943012BTEVK-01) does not support this functionality.

 - COEX\_SUPPORTED
-    - This option enables Bluetooth&#174; and Wi-Fi Coexistence.
-By default the option is off.
+    - This option enables Bluetooth&#174; and Wi-Fi coexistence.
+By default, the option is off.

 - OTA\_FW\_UPGRADE
     - Use this option for OTA firmware upgrade